kedacore/keda-docs/content/docs/2.0/concepts/authentication.md

     containerName: my-container # Optional.
 Default: scaleTargetRef.containerName of ScaledObject
 ```

-**Assumptions:** `containerName` is in the same deployment as the configured `scaleTargetRef.deploymentName` in the ScaledObject, unless specified otherwise.
+**Assumptions:** `containerName` is in the same resource as referenced by `scaleTargetRef.name` in the ScaledObject, unless specified otherwise.

 ### Secret(s)